dd9jn/rfc4880bis/crypto-refresh.md

 BEGIN PGP PRIVATE KEY BLOCK
 : Used for armoring private keys.

-BEGIN PGP MESSAGE, PART X/Y
-: Used for multi-part messages, where the armor is split amongst Y parts, and this is the Xth part out of Y.

-BEGIN PGP MESSAGE, PART X
-: Used for multi-part messages, where this is the Xth part of an unspecified number of parts.
-  Requires the MESSAGE-ID Armor Header to be used.

 BEGIN PGP SIGNATURE
 : Used for detached signatures, OpenPGP/MIME signatures, and cleartext signatures.